albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 demo.Person@6ce253f1
 ```

-Using the `@Override` we can communicate our intention and the compiler can use it to prevent such problems.
+Using the `@Override` annotation, we can communicate our intention to the compiler, which can then check and make sure that our method is really overriding a method in the parent class.

 **⚠️ THE FOLLOWING EXAMPLE WILL NOT COMPILE!!**